La sombra del otro (film)

-La sombra del otro ("The Shadow of the Other") is a 1957 Mexican sports comedy-drama film with a boxing theme.
-It was produced by Fernando de Fuentes.
-The film stars Viruta and Capulina, as themselves, in the lead roles.
+La sombra del otro ("The Shadow of the Other") is a 1957 Mexican sports comedy-drama film directed by Gilberto Martínez Solares and starring Viruta and Capulina, Ana Bertha Lepe, Teresa Velázquez and Sonia Furió.
+This film presents the debut of comedians actors Marco Antonio Campos and Gaspar Henaine (as the duous Viruta and Capulina), and actress, singer, dancer, model and presenter Tere Velázquez.
+It also features of which there is a special participation of the boxer Ricardo "Pajarito" Moreno.

-The film focuses on two cafeteria owners who are viewed as living talismans by a boxer who they assist in his training sessions.
+This film focuses on two cafeteria owners who are viewed as living talismans by a boxer who they assist in his training sessions.

 Plot

-Viruta and Capulina are the owners of a cafeteria and combine this business with that of assistants to an incipient boxer, whom they accompany in his hard training sessions, as he considers them his good luck talismans, but after that.
-They meet two women, Celicia and Alejandra.
+Viruta and Capulina are owners of a cafeteria and combine this business with that of assistants to an incipient boxer called Ricardo, whom they accompany in his hard training sessions, as he considers them his good luck talismans.

+Later, they meet two women, Celicia (Ana Bertha Lepe) and Alejandra (Tere Velázquez).